claymfischer/ontogeny/README.md

 **showMatches**

 Run `showMatches file.txt pattern` to show all matches (highlighted) with context.
 Add another argument to set amount of context you want to include: `showMatches file.txt pattern 10`.
-Very useful for parsing thigns like error logs.
+Very fast and useful for parsing files with multiple matches, for example looking for a certain type of error in an error logs.

+> Note that patterns have extensive regex support

 **grabBetween**

 This grabs all the content between two patterns: `grabBetween file.txt pattern1 pattern2`

 > Note that this will grab the first match of the pattern found, and will ignore further matches.

+> Patterns have extensive regex support

+**grabLines**

+`grabLines file.txt 100 250`

+This will return all content between line numbers.

+**checkFastq**

+This grabs the content between specific line numbers in a gzipped fastq file.
+Same usage as `grabLines`.

+**fixLastLine**

+Pipe to this to fix issues with CRLF lines.
+Very common with data saved from spreadsheets or text files from Windows PCs.

+**fixNewLines**

+Pipe to this to fix CRLF lines in a file.
+Very common with data saved from spreadsheets or text files from Windows PCs.

+**deleteBlankLines**

+Does what it says, it removes blank lines from a file.
+Used in a pipe.

+**reduceMultipleBlankLines**

+This will fix up a file by reducing regions with multiple blank lines to only one blank line.

+**reduceMultipleBlankSpaces**

+This will clean up a file, reducing areas with more than one space to only one space.

 <a name="screen"></a>**screenHelp**